Fennel and kale avgolemono soup

 Preheat oven to 425.
 Wash fennel and thinly slice, trying to keep things as equal as possible.
 This will be difficult, so don’t sweat it too much.
 Toss with olive oil and a large pinch of saltl and roast for about 15 minutes, until the smaller bits start to brown and the larger pieces have softened.

-Bring a large pot of well-salted water to a boil.
+While the fennel roasts, bring a large pot of well-salted water to a boil.
 Cook pasta according to package directions.

 When pasta is cooked, drain it and return to the pot.
 Cover with marinara sauce and stir to combine and heat through if the sauce was refrigerated.
 Add the roasted fennel and chopped salami and stir a few times to incorporate.